bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Schedule v3 is the culmination of significant design and implementation work.
 Scheduling APIs are a central and defining part of the Bevy developer experience, so we had to be very thoughtful and meticulous about this next evolution of the API.
 In addition to the [RFC PR](https://github.com/bevyengine/rfcs/pull/45), the [initial implementation PR](https://github.com/bevyengine/bevy/pull/6587) by `@maniwani` and the [Bevy Engine internals port PR](https://github.com/bevyengine/bevy/pull/7267) by `@alice-i-cecile` are great places to start if you would like a view into our process and rationale.
 As we all know, plans and implementations are two different things.
 Our final implementation is a bit different from the initial RFC (in a good way).

-There's been a lot of changes, but we've put a lot of care into ensuring the [migration path](/learn/book/migration-guides/0.9-0.10/#migrate-engine-to-schedule-v3-stageless) for existing applications is relatively straightforward.
+There are a ton of changes, but we've put a lot of care into ensuring the [migration path](/learn/book/migration-guides/0.9-0.10/#migrate-engine-to-schedule-v3-stageless) for existing applications is relatively straightforward.
 Don't sweat it!

 Let's take a look at what shipped in 0.10!